 Visit the Domaine Gavalas Crete Wines

 Nikos Gavalas and his family are the perfect examples of Cretan hospitality.
 Their wines have earned a well-deserved recognition that will definitely keep growing.

 You can visit the winery or you can take advantage of OiNotika 2016, the Cretan Wine Fair this weekend in Athens.
 A perfect opportunity to combine Gavalas’ labels with a selection of local wines that are putting Crete back on the map of prestige, taste, and quality.

-The network of Cretan Wine Producers, Wines of Crete.
-Thanks to Stella, from Wines of Crete, Nikos Gavalas and his family and Minas Tsoulfas, for making this day possible!
+Thank you to Nikos Gavalas and his family and Minas Tsoulfas for making this day possible!